plainas/cdi_cardinality/README.md

 Inventory_Number   4816
 ```

-Mmemory usage is a linear function of column cardinality.
-If you are working with large files you can mitigate this problem by setting an upper limit for cardinality which will prevent filling up the memory with new values once the given limit is reached for each colum.
+Memory usage is a linear function of column cardinality.
+If you are working with very large files you can mitigate this problem by setting an upper limit for cardinality which will prevent filling up the memory with new values once the given limit is reached for each colum.

 This is achieved by passing a `-m` or `--max` parameter.